flux-iac/tofu-controller/docs/how_to/build-and-use-a-custom-runnner-image.md

 # Using a custom runner image for TF-Controller

-In order to build a custom runner image, you need to have a Dockerfile that extends the base image and adds Terraform, plus any additional tooling that may be needed.
+In order to build a custom runner image, you need a Dockerfile that extends the base image and that adds Terraform, plus any additional required tooling.
-The repository which contains the base images is [here](ghcr.io/weaveworks/tf-runner) - all base image tags have the following format: `$TF_CONTROLLER_VERSION-base`
+The repository that contains the base images is [here](ghcr.io/weaveworks/tf-runner).
+All base image tags follow the following format: `$TF_CONTROLLER_VERSION-base`

 ## Prerequisites

-docker and git are required to build the image.
+You need Docker and Git to build the image.

 ## Build the image

-1. Create a `Dockerfile` that extends the base image and adds Terraform, plus any additional tooling that may be needed.
+1. Create a `Dockerfile` that extends the base image and that adds Terraform, plus any additional required tooling.
 For example:

 ```Dockerfile
 ARG BASE_IMAGE